lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    ap_verify.py --dataset DATASET --output WORKSPACE

-These two arguments are mandatory, all others are optional.
+These two arguments are mandatory, all others are optional (though use of either :option:`--gen2` or :option:`--gen3` is highly recommended).

 .. _ap-verify-cmd-return: